microsoft/codetour/README.md

 ## Contributed Commands

-In addition to the `CodeTour` tree view and the status bar item, the Code Tour extension also contributes the following commands to the command palette:
+In addition to the `CodeTour` tree view and the status bar item, the CodeTour extension also contributes the following commands to the command palette:

+- `CodeTour: Open Tour File...` - Allows you to select a tour file that was previously [exported](#exporting-tours).

+- `CodeTour: Record Tour` - Starts the tour recorder, which allows you to create a new tour by creating a sequence of steps.

-- `CodeTour: Start Tour` - Starts a tour for the currently opened workspace.
+* `CodeTour: Start Tour` - Starts a tour for the currently opened workspace.
 This command is only visible if the current workspace actually has one or more code tours.

-- `CodeTour: Record Tour` - Starts the tour recorder, which allows you to create a new tour by creating a sequence of steps.

-- `CodeTour: Refresh Tours` - Refreshes the `Code Tours` view, which can be handy if you'd created/modified/deleted tour files on disk.
+* `CodeTour: Refresh Tours` - Refreshes the `CodeTour` view, which can be handy if you'd created/modified/deleted tour files on disk.
+This command is only visible if the current workspace actually has one or more code tours.

-- `CodeTour: Edit Tour` - Puts the currently active tour into edit more.
+* `CodeTour: Edit Tour` - Puts the currently active tour into edit more.
 This command is only visible while you're actively playing a tour, that you're not already editing.

--
-- `CodeTour: End Tour` - Ends the currently active tour.
+* `CodeTour: End Tour` - Ends the currently active tour.
 This command is only visible while you're actively recording/playing a tour.
--
+*
-- `CodeTour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.
+* `CodeTour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.
 This command is only visible while you're actively recording/playing a tour.

 ## Keybindings